Neighbors stepped in, in Gloucester Township, New Jersey, to help keep their neighbor from being evicted from his house.

 The neighbors also helped in obtaining an attorney who could advocate for Harris’ current and future needs, like proving to the state that he has the means to pay property taxes in the future.
 “I’ve been looking after him for so many years now, he’s like part of my family, and I just can’t let anything happen to him,” neighbor Tom Brake said.

-They have received more than $70,000 as of August 10 which has been donated to Lamar’s campaign.
+They have received more than $75,000 which has been donated to Lamar’s campaign.
 “This is the only life Lamar knows,” Fretz wrote.
 “We, his neighbors, all agree he would not be able to function anywhere else.
 There is no place like home.”

 Harris does not know all what is happening in respect to his financial situation, all he understands is that there is a problem.
 “They love me and they are trying to help me,” he said.
 The Gloucester Township mayor now has got involved in Harris’ case, and said, “We will continue to research this matter to ensure the proper care of Mr. Harris.”